 Head south on route 30 for 12 miles until Route 30 intersects with Hamilton County Route 10A, or the Sabattis Road.
 When you reach this intersection, turn west onto Route 30 and continue on until you see the parking area for Round Lake.

-Can get a bit choppy but otherwise mostly calm.
-Due to its size it can get whitecaps, making paddling much harder.
+This is prime wilderness paddling!
+The launch is dirt with steps and less than 100 feet from the drop-off area.
+No motor boats are allowed on these waters.
+It can get a bit choppy but otherwise is mostly calm.
+Due to its size Round Lake can get whitecaps, making paddling much harder.

 Round Lake is one of the home waters of a unique "heritage" strain of brook trout known as the Little Tupper strain.